CDSS – CDMIS User Manual; Appendix A: Child’s Ethnicity

 Child’s Ethnicity

-The Child’s Ethnicity information field indicates whether the child receiving subsidized child care services through an agency’s contract is of Hispanic or Latino origin.
+The Child’s Ethnicity information field indicates whether the child enrolled in subsidized child care services through an agency’s contract is of Hispanic or Latino origin.
 The definition of Hispanic or Latino is a person of Cuban, Mexican, Puerto Rican, South American, Central American, or other Spanish culture or origin.

-Note: The Child’s Ethnicity question must be answered in addition to the Child’s Race questions.
+Note: The Child’s Ethnicity question is in addition to the Child’s Race questions.

 Where to Find It

 On the CCD 26 Form, look in the box “Ethnicity” in Section IV: Data on Children.
-On the CCD 26, Y = “Yes” and N = “No.”
+On the CCD 26, Y = “Yes” and N = “No” or Blank.

 Rules and Guidelines